Quasianalyticity, uncertainty, and integral transforms on higher grassmannians: The support of generalized sections of equivariant line bundles

 First we observe that $\Sigma^k\subset\Gr_k(V)$ is not only contractible, but contractible by linear transformations.
-That allows us to shrink the support of a section to a point using the action of $\GL(V)$ and, after a careful rescaling, get a nontrivial generalized section in the limit that is supported at one point.
+In the next proposition, we will show that given a section of an equivariant line bundle which vanishes exponentially at $\Xi^k$, we can use the action of $\GL(V)$ to shrink $\Sigma^k$ to a point and obtain in the limit, after a careful rescaling, a nontrivial generalized section that is supported at one point.